Articles

 What is the Superannuation Guarantee scheme?

 The Superannuation Guarantee (SG) is a compulsory system of superannuation support for Australian employees, paid for by employers.
-The system was introduced in 1992.
+The system commenced in 1992.

 The SG rate started at 3% (for the majority of employers) and built to 9%, up to 1 July 2013.
-Employers paid the SG based on the ordinary time earnings of their employees who are aged over 18.
-The system applies to part-time and casual employees and who are paid $450 (before tax)* a month.
-These SG contributions are to be paid into a complying superannuation fund or retirement savings account.
+Employers pay the SG based on the ordinary time earnings of their employees aged over 18.
+The system applies to part-time and to casual employees.
+An earlier iteration required SG payments for employees earning $450 (before tax)* a month.
+These SG contributions are payable into a complying superannuation fund or retirement savings account.
 The rate increased to 9.25% from 1 July 2013 and will continue to rise as noted in table below.

 *Note: amendment to the scheme has seen this minimum amount removed.
 Currently, all employees should be receiving SG contributions at the relevant rate, for all employment.

 Employers with fewer than 20 employees can pay their compulsory superannuation contributions to the Small Business Superannuation Clearing House (SBSCH).
-The SBSCH is administered by Medicare Australia.
+Medicare Australia administers the SBSCH.

 Employers not paying the correct superannuation contributions by the due date incur a penalty called the superannuation guarantee (SG) charge.